 Email-driven behavior is the data source progressive-thinking digital marketers use to gather a wealth of information to take advantage of the #1 opportunity and challenge that email enables: personalization.Like the social security number is used to label and track individuals (offline), email has become our unique digital identity.

 “Both the biggest opportunity and challenge for email marketing is personalization.
-Email personalization is based upon the unique ID of the individual (the email address)—and as such, you’re personalizing the experience to the individual, not to the computer (via cookies).
-Ultimately, marketers can better personalize the web experience based, first, on email.
-Email is the easiest channel to personalize on a 1:1 basis; though it still isn’t “easy.”
-Personalization is a strategy, made up of covert and overt personalization tactics.
-Marketers are often tempted to let the technology dictate strategy—however, we need to ensure that we, the marketer, take the reins and create a meaningful and relevant experience for our customers.
-Remain in charge of your strategy and allow the technology to bring it to life.”
+Email personalization is based on the unique ID of the individual (the email address) — as such, you’re personalizing the experience to the individual, not to the computer (via cookies)… email is the easiest channel to personalize on a 1-to-1 basis, though it still isn’t ‘easy.’

 Kath Pay • CEO & Founder, Holistic Email Marketing • @kathpay